donghyubkim/Patronus-Tool-Comparison/README.md

 3. Start a run and track hyperparameters

     - Initialize a W&B Run object in your Python script or notebook with `wandb.init()`.
 A single unit of computation logged by W&B is called a Run.
     - Pass a dictionary to the `config` parameter with key-value pairs of hyperparameter names and values.
 It captures any configurations that you want to associate with a specific experiment.
+For example:

     ```
     run = wandb.init(